 We are a registered ministry of Woodmar United Methodist Church.
 Community Preschool and Childcare is nationally accredited through NAEYC, National Association of the Education of Young Children.
 Our high-quality, Level 3 Paths to Quality program serves the children and families of Hammond, Highland, Munster, Schererville, East Chicago, and throughout NWI.
-We are certified with CCDF, Child Care Development Fund and On My Way Pre-K provider.
-Our Program is committed to allowing each child to explore, experience and discover, in a safe, stimulating and loving environment appropriate for their developing needs.
+We are certified with CCDF – Child Care Development Fund and are an On My Way Pre-K Provider.
+Our church daycare program is committed to allowing each child to explore, experience and discover, in a safe, engaging and loving environment appropriate for their developing needs.

 We look forward to building relationships with the families we serve.
 We will provide opportunities for families to interact with other families, community resources, professional resources and spiritual resources.
 We hope to partner with families as part of an ongoing reciprocal relationship to support the healthy development of each child.

-Community Preschool and Childcare will provide a quality educational program and childcare in a Christian environment for children ages two through five years serving the communities of Northwest Indiana.
+Community Preschool and Childcare will provide a high quality educational program and child daycare in a Christian environment for children ages three through five years serving the communities of Northwest Indiana.

 Community Preschool and Childcare adheres to a developmental approach in curriculum planning.
-The developmental approach is used to set up a stimulating environment that promotes learning on an individual basis, as well as establishing a group atmosphere that will facilitate the use of each child’s present and potential abilities.
+The developmental approach is used to set up a stimulating environment that promotes learning on an individual basis, as well as establishing a group atmosphere that will facilitate the use of your child’s present and potential abilities.
 Opportunities are provided to expand knowledge through exploration, investigation, assimilation, and reflection.

 - To accept each child as unique.